 It seems you can’t read an article about employee engagement without running into a reference to belonging, and for good reason.
-Defined as “the feeling of security and support when there is a sense of acceptance, inclusion, and identity for a member of a certain group or place,” belonging is top of mind for employees for two key reasons: the renewed focus on diversity and inclusion in the workplace, and the impact that working from home has had on many individuals, inculcating feelings of isolation and loneliness.
-Because of this, we’re naming it a top 2021 employee engagement trend.
+What exactly is belonging in the workplace?
+Belonging is defined by Workology as “the feeling of security and support when there is a sense of acceptance, inclusion, and identity for a member of a certain group or place.”
+Belonging in the workplace is becoming a priority for both employers and the employees they seek to retain and recruit.

-The underlying drivers that create a sense of belonging are not new, and are, in fact, factors that also drive an employee’s general engagement, including:
+These numbers really are not surprising, when one considers the underlying drivers that create a sense of belonging in the workplace are also factors that also drive an employee’s general engagement, such as:

 - The belief that the company and one’s manager care about the individual’s wellbeing,

 - Trust in one’s manager to support them,

 - Feeling their work and contributions are valued,

 - The company values employee feedback,

 - The workplace values diversity in all its forms

 - Genuine regard for (and by) one’s colleagues.